 Sponsored by Asahikawa City

 Located in Japan’s snowy northern island, Asahikawa is a hub for Japanese woodworking, furniture production and interior design.
-A uniquely curated showcase of the region’s finest brands, studios and artisans, the Asahikawa Design Center is an interactive testament to why the furniture manufactured here is so well-respected and sought after across Japan and internationally.
-It’s also a peek into why the city has developed this prominent industry; in many ways it is rooted in Ashikawa’s wealth of natural resources.
+A uniquely curated showcase of the region’s finest brands, studios and artisans, the Asahikawa Design Center is a testament to why the furniture manufactured here is so well-respected and sought after across Japan and internationally.
+It is also a peek into why the city has developed this prominent industry; in many ways it is rooted in Asahikawa’s wealth of natural resources.

 Asahikawa Oak and Sustainable Artisanship

-Lumber has long been integral to Japanese culture and style, with 25 million hectares of forested land covering the mountainous landscape.
+With 25 million hectares of forested land covering Japan’s mountainous landscape, lumber has long been integral to country’s culture and style.
 In total, over 67 percent of Japan is populated by forests, which is a staggering amount compared to the world average of 29 percent.
 In the midst of these lush woodlands, Asahikawa opened its first sawmill back in 1890.
-Ever since, the lumber business here has been processing Hokkaido’s signature Japanese oak forests, generating high quality raw materials that have long been put to use by woodworkers.
+Ever since, the lumber business here has been processing Hokkaido’s signature Japanese oak forests, generating high-quality raw materials that have been put to use by the region’s woodworkers.

-Over time, as the furniture craftsmen of Asahikawa developed their trade and attracted other furniture artisans to the region, the industry has moved beyond wood to create modern furniture with diverse materials, but at its core, oak is still king.
-At the Asahikawa Design Center, a mural of local lumberjacks is plastered across one wall, signifying how integral they are to the success of Asahikawa’s furniture craftsmen.
+Over time, as the furniture craftsmen of Asahikawa developed their trade and attracted other furniture artisans to the city, the industry has moved beyond wood to create modern furniture with diverse materials, but at its core, oak is still king.
+At the Asahikawa Design Center, a mural of local lumberjacks is plastered across one wall, signifying how integral they are to the success of Asahikawa’s furniture industry.
 The oak lumber trade has also changed, in efforts to keep up with 21st century sustainability practices.
-Cutting down trees in moderation—only the minimum required to continue furniture manufacturing—the lumber industry is looking to protect and develop Hokkaido’s forest ecosystem.
+By cutting down trees in moderation—using only the minimum required to continue furniture manufacturing—the lumber industry is looking to protect and redevelop Hokkaido’s forest ecosystem.

 A Visit to Asahikawa Design Center